xingyuezhiji/crack-coder/README.md

 ## Configuration

-Create a `.env` file in the root directory with the following settings:
+Create a `.env` file in the root directory with the following settings: ( or Just press ⌘/Ctrl + P and set it up in Settings/Config page)
 ```env
 OPENAI_API_KEY="your-api-key-here"
 APP_LANGUAGE="Java"  # Or Python, JavaScript, C++, etc.